Jet engine: Turbofan

+Propfan

+A propfan engine is a type of airbreathing jet engine which combines aspects of turboprop and turbofan.
+Its design consists of a central gas turbine which drives open-air contra-rotating propellers.
+Unlike turboprop engines, in which the propeller and the engine are considered two separate products, the propfan’s gas generator and its unshrouded propeller module are heavily integrated and are considered to be a single product.
+Additionally, the propfan’s short, heavily twisted variable pitch blades closely remember the ducted fan blades of turbofan engines.

+Propfans are designed to offer the speed and performance of turbofan engines with fuel efficiency of turboprops.
+However, due to low fuel costs and high cabin noise, early propfan projects were abandoned.
+Very few aircraft have flown with propfans, with the Antonov An-70 being the first and only aircraft to fly while being powered solely by propfan engines.

+Advanced technology engine

+The term Advanced technology engine refers to the modern generation of jet engines.
+The principle is that a turbine engine will function more efficiently if the various sets of turbines can revolve at their individual optimum speeds, instead of at the same speed.
+The true advanced technology engine has a triple spool, meaning that instead of having a single drive shaft, there are three, in order that the three sets of blades may revolve at different speeds.
+An interim state is a twin-spool engine, allowing only two different speeds for the turbines.

 Ram compression

-Ram compression jet engines are airbreathing engines similar to gas turbine engines and they both follow the Brayton cycle.
-Gas turbine and ram powered engines differ, however, in how they compress the incoming airflow.
-Whereas gas turbine engines use axial or centrifugal compressors to compress incoming air, ram engines rely only on air compressed through the inlet or diffuser.
+Ram compression jet engines are airbreathing engines similar to gas turbine engines in so far as they both use the Brayton cycle.
+Gas turbine and ram compression engines differ, however, in how they compress the incoming airflow.
+Whereas gas turbine engines use axial or centrifugal compressors to compress incoming air, ram engines rely only on air compressed in the inlet or diffuser.
 A ram engine thus requires a substantial initial forward airspeed before it can function.
-Ram powered engines are considered the most simple type of air breathing jet engine because they can contain no moving parts.
+Ramjets are considered the simplest type of air breathing jet engine because they have no moving parts in the engine proper, only in the accessories.

-Ramjets are ram powered jet engines.
-They are mechanically simple, and operate less efficiently than turbojets except at very high speeds.

 Scramjets differ mainly in the fact that the air does not slow to subsonic speeds.
 Rather, they use supersonic combustion.
 They are efficient at even higher speed.
 Very few have been built or flown.